 St. Paul’s Chapel, located at Broadway and Fulton Street, is part of the Parish of Trinity Church Wall Street.
-Celebrating 250 years of continuous service in 2016, it is home to an active worshipping community, hosts a wide variety of neighborhood and arts events, and welcomes more than one million visitors every year.
+Built in 1766, it is home to an active worshipping community, hosts a wide variety of neighborhood and arts events, and welcomes more than one million visitors every year.
 The churchyard is open to visitors who wish to visit the historic memorials and monuments or enjoy a moment of quiet.
 St. Paul’s Chapel has long served as a house of prayer for all people: in addition to four Sunday worship services, Tamid: The Downtown Synagogue has held services in St. Paul’s Chapel since 2012, and the chapel frequently hosts interfaith prayer events.

 When it first opened in 1766 as an outreach chapel of Trinity Church to better serve its expanding congregation, St. Paul’s was a “chapel-of-ease” for those who did not want to walk a few blocks south along unpaved streets to Trinity.
 A decade later, the Great Fire of 1776 destroyed the first Trinity Church, but St. Paul’s survived, thanks to a bucket brigade dousing the building with water.